Medial view of the shoulder joint. Biceps Tendonitis is a common cause of lameness in dogs.

 Stem Cell Treatment

-Stem Cell Therapy, along with PRP therapy, can prevent the need for surgery by helping to reduce the inflammatory cycle that occurs in tendonitis and restore normal function to the shoulder joint.
-Accurate injection of the regenerative therapy is facilitated by our c-arm fluoroscopic device and ultrasound.
-Cost is between $1,000 and $1,200.
+Stem Cell Therapy, along with PRP therapy, can prevent the need for surgery by helping to reduce the inflammatory cycle that occurs in tendonitis in dogs and restore normal function to the shoulder joint.